 - The seriousness of the threat to the environment.

-A range of regulatory actions are potentially available for us to take against certificates of competency, including the following:
+Under Division 5 of Marine Order 505, a range of regulatory actions are potentially available for us to take against certificates of competency, including the following:

 - Warning and/or education and training.